-

 Giving yourself plenty of time on your injection day so you aren’t rushed

-Please note: from April 2026, updated versions of the Mounjaro KwikPen will begin appearing in the UK.
-The injection process remains the same, but the manufacturer has introduced a small design update to help reduce confusion about leftover liquid in the pen.
-There will now no longer be a so-called "5th dose" or "golden dose".
+Please note: From April 2026, updated versions of the Mounjaro KwikPen will begin appearing in the UK.
+The injection process remains the same, but the manufacturer has introduced a design update to help reduce confusion about leftover liquid in the pen.
+There will no longer be a so-called "5th dose" or "golden dose".

 Have a problem with your Mounjaro pen?

-Important Note: If you pen has to be collected by Lilly for testing then they are unable to return it as it will have been out of the cold chain and will become unusable
+Important Note: If your pen must be collected by Lilly for testing, then they are unable to return it as it will have been out of the cold chain and will become unusable.

 Mounjaro (Tirzepatide) UK Support Details